High-quality

 • 4- or 5-star licensed centers in Private Childcare Centers, Cumberland County Schools, and Head Start centers.

 • Throughout the year, more centers might be added, contingent on the funding granted to Cumberland County.
-To view the most recent list of providers, visit ccpfc.org.
+To view the most recent list of providers, visit ccpfc.org site locations.

 Children are placed as close to the family's preferred Pre-K location as possible.
 In your application, you can designate a maximum of five (5) preferred centers.
 The order of the centers is based on how far they are from your residential address.
 Please use our online application to find places close to your employment or residence.